 It’s this diversity – the unique mélange of wild and tame nature – that makes the Royal Botanical Gardens Ontario stand out from traditional botanical gardens, which usually feature highly cultivated plants in more-or-the-less formal settings.

-Cootes Paradise, which is haunted, some say, by the memory of squatters evicted during the dark days of the Depression, is today one of the most significant marshland restorations in North America.
+First for the "wilder" area: Cootes Paradise, which is haunted, some say, by the memory of squatters evicted during the dark days of the Depression.
+Today it is one of the most significant marshland restorations in North America.

 Here you can watch Scarlet Tanangers, cuckoos, swallows, heron, geese, ducks, and cormorants at play.
 These conservation lands contain nearly 1,000 wild species of plants, making this area one of the most biologically diverse in the province—surprising news when you consider it’s located in a region so long settled (and trampled upon) by humans.